johnshearing/PrivateKeyVault/README.md

 We can take security a step further with multisignature wallets.
 These are smart contracts that require a transaction from two or more accounts before funds will be moved.
 We will explore this option when we start studying smart contracts.

 ## Conclusion:
-QR-Code functionality airgaps the PrivateKeyVault.
+* QR-Code functionality airgaps the PrivateKeyVault.

-MyEtherWallet makes the PrivateKeyVault suitable for airgapped offline transactions on the Ethereum Blockchain.
+* MyEtherWallet makes the PrivateKeyVault suitable for airgapped offline transactions on the Ethereum Blockchain.

-Using GPG message encryption along with GPG or MEW digital signatures makes the PrivateKeyVault a complete solution for secure encrypted airgapped messaging.
+* Using GPG message encryption along with GPG or MEW digital signatures makes the PrivateKeyVault a complete solution for secure encrypted airgapped messaging.

 Full Disk Encryption makes the PrivateKeyVault suitable for cold storage of private keys, password management, and for storage of private files.

 ### Todo List

+#### Quantum Resistance
+* I think Ethereum is quantum resistant as long as one never spends twice from the same address or signs a message twice using the same private key.
+Since those conditions are not practical, it is not resonable to consider Ethereum to be quantum resistant now.
+* I do not think GPG is quantum resistant.
+If this is not addressed then a replacement must be found.
+* IOTA is already quantum resistant if used as directed for both finacial transactions and for encrypted messaging.
+I am in the process of getting an airgapped offline wallet read for use with the PrivateKeyVault to handle both finacial transactions and encrypted messaging.

 #### SD card
+The unencrypted setup SD card should always have:
+* The updated README (this document) in both text and markdown format.
-The Unencrypted setup SD card needs to have the updated README.md and must be updated from the encrypted messaging repository.
+* Have the latest files from the encrypted messaging repository.
+* Have the latest NodeJS and NPM installed.
+* Have the latest Web3 and IOTA.JS libraries installed.

 #### Phone App
 Make phone app that from OpenCV 3 python app in ecryption repository that decodes a qr-code parade back into text.